 Average Monthly Premium for Virginia Marketplace Plans, by Metal Tier (for a 40-year-old person)

 Subsidies are calculated on a “benchmark” silver plan, which is the second-lowest-cost for premiums for a silver plan.
-The benchmark for 2020 is $521, slightly less than in previous years.10
+The benchmark for 2021 is $479, which is $42 per month less than in the previous year.10

 Financial Help Through the ACA Marketplace

-Within the Marketplace, if your income is between 100% and 400% of the federal poverty level (FPL), you may be eligible for a subsidy to help with premiums no matter which metal tier you choose.
-In 2020, a family of three earning between $21,720 and $86,880 a year, for example, would qualify for subsidies.
+Within the Marketplace, your health insurance cost may not exceed 8.5% of your total household income, meaning you may be eligible for a subsidy to help with premiums no matter which metal tier you choose.
+In 2021, a family of three earning between $21,960 and $87,840 a year, for example, would qualify for subsidies.

 Here are a couple of examples of cost savings with subsidies:

 - A 28-year-old living in Richmond who earns $24,000 a year could get a 2022 silver plan for $29 per month after subsidies.
 The same policy would cost $367 per month without premium tax credits, which cover 98.6% of the cost.11

 - A family of three living in Charlottesville with an income of $50,000 a year could pay $130 per month after subsidies for a 2022 silver plan.
 The same policy would cost $992 a month without premium tax credits, which cover 97% of the cost.12

 If you earn between 100% and 250% of FPL, purchase a silver plan on the Marketplace, and receive tax credits, you may also be eligible for Cost-Sharing Reductions (CSRs), which lower your out-of-pocket costs.
 In 2021, 37% of enrollees in Virginia Marketplace plans received CSRs.13

 Help in shopping for and enrolling in the Virginia Health Insurance Marketplace is available by entering your location in the Cover Virginia website.